High BAC Cases

 Sometimes, a person arrested for a DUI (and especially if there was a blood, rather than a breath test) will be released from jail without knowing exactly what charge or charges are going to be made against him or her.

-In many such cases, a person will simply be told that they'll get something in the mail and/or otherwise hear from the court.
+In those situations, the person will simply be told that they'll get something in the mail and/or otherwise hear from the court.

 To be clear, even if you left jail with a ticket written for Operating While Intoxicated (OWI), you can still be charged with a High BAC offense as long at your breath or blood test result was .17 or higher.